GURPS Horror

-GURPS Horror is a sourcebook for GURPS.
-The first edition was published in 1987.
+GURPS Horror is a horror roleplaying supplement written by Scott Haring and published in 1987 for GURPS by Steve Jackson Games.

 Contents

 GURPS Horror is a GURPS supplement featuring rules for including horror in games, including guidelines for character creation and backgrounds for adventures.

-The second edition of GURPS Horror adds guidelines on how to play using historical periods, and information on the Illuminati.
+The second edition of GURPS Horror added guidelines on how to play using historical periods, and information on the Illuminati.

 Publication history

 The first edition of GURPS Horror was written by Scott Haring, featuring a cover by Michael Whelan, and was published by Steve Jackson Games in 1987 as a 96-page book.

 The second edition of GURPS Horror was written by Scott Haring and J.M.
 Caparula and published in 1990 as a 128-page book.

 GURPS Horror was one of the broad genre books that was published after the GURPS Basic Set.

-The Third Edition was released in 2002, with content added by Kenneth Hite influenced by his preceding role-playing game Nightmares of Mine.
-The Fourth Edition was released in 2011.
+A third edition was published in 2002, with added content by Kenneth Hite, influenced by his preceding role-playing game Nightmares of Mine.
+The fourth edition was published in 2011.